-- 40 Building on this notion, sequential phases of acceptance of and resistance to change are: - 41 Knowing, Feeling, Doing and Promoting. - 42 To engage stakeholders in the change process and deal with these different phases appropriately, it - 43 is important to involve them as early as possible.
-A useful approach for this is the creation of an - 44 'ambassadors' network'.
-Key stakeholders within the organization undergoing the change (for - 45 example, key business users) participate in the change-process from the starting and while doing - 46 so, experience the new solution and its positive benefits quickly.
+Building on this notion, sequential phases of acceptance of and resistance to change are: Knowing, Feeling, Doing and Promoting.

+To engage stakeholders in the change process and deal with these different phases appropriately, it is important to involve them as early as possible.
+A useful approach for this is the creation of an 'ambassadors' network'.
+Key stakeholders within the organization undergoing the change (for example, key business users) participate in the change-process from the starting and while doing so, experience the new solution and its positive benefits quickly.
 Ultimately, they will become

-- 1 'ambassadors' for the new solution and/or way-of-working and hopefully transfer their positive - 2 attitude towards the change to others who will adopt it later. - 3 It is important to explain the "why" of the change and support them along the whole business - 4 transformation journey. - 5 The table on the next page shows how to work with stakeholders in a way that turns them into true - 6 ambassadors for the organizational change.
+'ambassadors' for the new solution and/or way-of-working and hopefully transfer their positive attitude towards the change to others who will adopt it later.

+It is important to explain the "why" of the change and support them along the whole business transformation journey.

+The table below shows how to work with stakeholders in a way that turns them into true ambassadors for the organizational change.